You can debug apps developed with the NativeScript framework from both the NativeScript CLI and Visual Studio Code.

 To enable the same behaviour in iOS, the command

-tns debug ios --chrome needs to be execured (there's a special flag because the default action uses Safari as debug agent).
+tns debug ios --chrome needs to be executed (Safari defaults as a debug agent).

 To start the debugger for Android, run the following command:

 To start the debugger for iOS, run the following command:

 This command starts the platform-specific debugger with the default